Updated – August 2020

 This clearly means that, if your site started suffering just after an algorithm adjustment, you should compare it against Google’s Quality Guidelines.
 Read all quality guidelines here: https://support.google.com/webmasters/answer/35769?hl=en

 Now, you may be thinking about the techniques through which you can rank your site well.

 So, SEO is the answer to all of your questions.

-SEO is basically related to links and contents, there are two types of links in the world of internet, backlinks and internal links.
+SEO is basically related to links and content.
+There are two types of links in the world of internet, backlinks and internal links.

-Backlinks or “inbound links” are those links which are coming from other websites to your website, while internal links are the links on your own site that point to your other pages of same domain.
+Backlinks or “inbound links” are those links that are coming from other websites to your page, while internal links are the links on your own site that point to your other pages of the same domain.

 Links have played a big role in the history of SEO.
-At the starting of the digital marketing, search engines used to calculate the backlinks for any given site in order to determine the worthiness of that website against the searched keyword.
+At the beginning of digital marketing, search engines used to calculate the backlinks for any given site, to determine the worthiness of that website against the searched keyword.

 Referrals from others = a very good sign of authority

-Example: Many different people claiming that Tony’s Tea is the best in the city.
+Example: Many different people claim that Tony’s Tea is the best in the city.

 Referrals from yourself = biased, so not considered as a good sign of authority